 Audit technology and analyze gaps

 Map out both your existing contact center software capabilities and those of potential CCaaS tools against your current business processes and customer interaction flows.
-For example:

 In this example, “input” refers to the initial reaching out phase of the interaction, “process” to the phase where the customer is actually engaged with an agent or self-service element, and “output” to the post-interaction and measurement phase.
 Mature capabilities are in green, developing or partial capabilities in yellow and completely lacking capabilities in red.